Saifa36622/DRL_HW3/README.md

 **PPO component**

-1. Actor $π(A|S;θ)$ — The actor, with parameters θ, outputs the conditional probability of taking each action A when in state S as one of the following:
+1. Actor $π(A|S;θ)$ — The actor, with parameters $θ$, outputs the conditional probability of taking each action A when in state S as one of the following:

 - Discrete action space — The probability of taking each discrete action.
 The sum of these probabilities across all actions is 1.

 - Continuous action space — The mean and standard deviation of the Gaussian probability distribution for each continuous action.

-2. Critic $V(S;ϕ)$ — The critic, with parameters ϕ, takes observation S and returns the corresponding expectation of the discounted long-term reward.
+2. Critic $V(S;ϕ)$ — The critic, with parameters $ϕ$, takes observation S and returns the corresponding expectation of the discounted long-term reward.

 During training, the agent tunes the parameter values in $θ$.